dagraham/etm-dgraham/README.md

 While the views differ in many respects, they also share some common aspects:

-* The display for each reminder shows the itemtype and summary followed by a *flags* column which displays a combination of letters from 'g' (goto), 'k' (connection) and 'p' (pinned) depending on the presence of these attributes in the reminder.
-This column is sometimes followed on the extreme right by another column whose contents depends on the view.
-E.g. in index and journal views the 'id' of the reminder is displayed while in history view, the last modification timestamp of the reminder is displayed.
 * Press `N` in any view to create a new item.
 * Select a reminder by clicking on it or by using the up and down cursor keys to move the cursor to the line displaying the reminder.
 * With a reminder selected, press `return` to toggle displaying the details.